We can’t talk about corruption in the Georgia runoffs without talking about David Perdue and Dollar General

 But Perdue, yet again, came out just fine.
 When he left Dollar General in July 2007, he was paid, according to tax records obtained by the Atlanta Journal-Constitution, $42 million.
 Meanwhile, the AJC reported in 2014 that settling the lawsuits was costing the firm $42 million so they could deal with those “alleging Perdue lined his own pockets as part of a leveraged buyout deal, shortchanging shareholders.”
 In sum, Perdue’s bad company stewardship led to a bad sale and seemingly everyone but him and the other bosses got less money than they deserved, the stockholders say.
 “By any measurement, Perdue’s tenure at Dollar General was a tremendous success,” a Perdue spokesperson told Courthouse News, calling the reports “false attacks.”

 All of this success, all of this winning, has provided the foundation for Perdue’s political life.
 The year Perdue left the company, Georgia—where he is now running—had the second most Dollar Generals in the country: 471.
 A key tenet of his first campaign for Senate in 2014 was bragging about this work as job creation.
 Specifically, Perdue claimed that he added 20,000 jobs to the national workforce.
-That’s true, even according to fact checkers—but what Perdue did not discuss was the downside of the kind of jobs he was creating.
+That’s true, even according to fact-checkers—but what Perdue did not discuss was the downside of the kind of jobs he was creating.

 Midway through his tenure at Dollar General, there were multiple class-action lawsuits brought by managers for overtime pay under the Fair Labor Standards Act; they claimed the company had been misclassifying their labor.
 One suit was settled for $8.3 million, and others have continued past Perdue’s time at the company.

-And below the manager level, these long-term cheap dollar store gigs for local workers—as documented by NBC News and the New Yorker—have proved terrible.
+And below the manager level, these long-term dollar store gigs for local workers—documented by NBC News and the New Yorker—have proved terrible.
 There has been aggressive union-busting, the depression of wages, the purposeful pricing out of local stores that could offer alternative employment.
 Worse yet, violence has become de rigueur at dollar stores—as ProPublica’s Alec MacGillis has argued, this should not be viewed as inevitable: “Robberies and killings that have taken place at dollar store chains would not have necessarily happened elsewhere.”
 And as we reported earlier this year, store workers weren’t even provided PPE during the pandemic.

 Are these really the “thousands of quality jobs” Perdue wants to tell constituents he created?